conventional-commits/conventionalcommits.org/content/next/index.md

 * [Git Commit Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template): Add _Conventional Commits_ support to [JetBrains Editors](https://www.jetbrains.com/) (IntelliJ IDEA, PyCharm, PhpStorm...).
 * [commitsar](https://github.com/commitsar-app/commitsar): Go tool for checking if commits on branch are conventional commit compliant.
 Comes with Docker image for CI uses.
 * [semantic-release](https://github.com/semantic-release/semantic-release): A tool that automates the whole package release workflow including: determining the next version number, generating the release notes and publishing the package.
+* [python-semantic-release](https://github.com/relekang/python-semantic-release): Automatic semantic versioning for Python projects.
+This is a Python implementation of the [semantic-release](https://github.com/semantic-release/semantic-release) for Node.js.
 * [ngx-semantic-version](https://github.com/d-koppenhagen/ngx-semantic-version): Automate your Angular app commit- and release-workflow by integrating _commitizen_, _commitlint_, _husky_ and _standard-version_ in your project and configuring it for using _Conventional Commits_.

 ## Projects Using Conventional Commits